Skip to content

 Bankruptcy could also be suitable for you.
 Bankruptcy is an official order which ends liability for most debts.
 However, it can involve some of your assets being sold to raise money to pay to your creditors and may make it difficult for you to continue being self-employed.

 A debt relief order (DRO) is an alternative to bankruptcy which can see liability for debts written off after 12 months.
 You may be eligible for a DRO if you have spare income of £75 a month or less after essential living costs.
-Your total debt must be £30,000 or less to qualify for a DRO, but this will limit will increase to £50,000 for DROs approved on or after 28 June 2024.
+Your total debt must be £50,000 or less to qualify for a DRO.

 Each solution has advantages and disadvantages.
 It is important to consider these carefully before you make a decision about which solution is best for you.
 Contact us for advice.